This site is privately owned and is not affiliated with any government agency. Learn more here

 Learn more about LIHEAP by reviewing the federal program fact sheet here.

 For more information about LIHEAP in Utah, click here.

-The Housing and Community Development Agency of Utah oversees LIHEAP benefits and provides financial assistance for heating expenses to qualified households.
+The Housing and Community Development Agency of Utah oversees LIHEAP benefits and provides financial assistance for heating and cooling expenses to qualified households.
 Financial assistance can include payment for:

 LIHEAP Crisis Assistance, like standard LIHEAP benefits, is a cash grant provided to the utility companies of eligible individuals in certain situations.

 If your household meets all the eligibility requirements above and has an energy-related crisis, you may qualify for LIHEAP Crisis Assistance.

 The state of Utah defines a “crisis situation” as one where a household:

 A “life-threatening crisis situation” also qualifies a household for Crisis Assistance.
 This occurs when:

 For qualifying households, the maximum annual benefit amount for LIHEAP Crisis Assistance is a one-time payment of $2,000.

 Learn more about Crisis Assistance on page 12 of the Detailed Model Plan here.